What are the best substitutes for Kale?

 What is the best kale substitute?
 Kale is a nutritious leafy green vegetable which offers many health benefits, but it may not be to everyone’s taste.
 It may also not be readily available in all locations.
 If you’re looking for a substitute for kale, consider using Spinach, Swiss Chard, Collard Greens, Cabbage, Arugula, Bok Choy, Watercress, Tatsoi, Brussel Sprouts, Mustard Greens, or Beet Greens.

 Remember that each substitute may have a slightly different flavor and texture.
-Therefore, it is essential to experiment and find what works best for your taste preferences and the particular recipe you’re preparing.
+Therefore, it is essential to experiment and find what works best for you.

 What is Kale?